moyashi170607/suika2-with-snippets/README.md

 Effortlessness and efficiently are key concepts of Suika2.
 It provides that without sacrificing features or usability to enrich both the creator and user experience.

-We don't aim for no-code but we achieve low-code using multiple DSLs, Domain Specific Languages.
+We don't aim for no-code but we achieve low-code using multiple DSLs (Domain Specific Languages).
 Specifically, there are separate languages for scenarios, GUI, and logic.
 We are in the process of adding a little graphical support for each DSL.
 This is quite different from other engines and we call it "Visual Live Scripting" technology.